Add to basket or enquire

 End of life care (EoLC) refers to the health care services provided to people in their final stage of life and to people who are facing terminal conditions that are too advanced, progressive and incurable.
 The main goal of end of life care is to improve the life of people in their last stages of life and to help them rest in peace with dignity.
 End life care workers usually these people about their last wishes and preferences and strive their best to fulfill it to them.
 They would also ask their preferences in where to get care from, where they would like to live in the final hours and where they would like to be buried in.
 End of life care services can be received from hospitals, hospices, home or care homes depending on the convenience and preferences.

 Most developed countries practice end of life practices to improve the lives of those who are in the final stages of life.
 They also practice allocating a specific percentage of medical spending on end of life care services for their people.
 End of life care is a very important service that helps people from depression and symptom burden.
 It also helps people gain control of their lives and to avoid risks related to treatments and hospitalisation.
 It is important for everyone to be educated on end of life care in order to help and support their loved ones in their final stages.
 This diploma in End of life care – level 3 may just be the jumpstart you had been waiting for in order to embark on a career in end of life are.
 It may also tremendously benefit professionals and individuals willing to learn more on end of life care.
-This diploma will help you understand the concept of end of life care.
-You will be walked through the communication during end of life care through this diploma.
-Get an insight into assessment and care planning in end of life care.
-Move onto glance at the person centred approaches to end of life care.
-Also be enlightened about the care during the final hours of life and bereavement care through this diploma.

 The course has been endorsed under the ABC Awards and Certa Awards Quality Licence Scheme.
 This means that Global Edulink has undergone an external quality check to ensure that the organisation and the courses it offers, meet defined quality criteria.
 The completion of this course alone does not lead to a regulated qualification* but may be used as evidence of knowledge and skills gained.
 The Learner Unit Summary may be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this subject.
 To this end the learning outcomes of the course have been benchmarked at Level 3 against level descriptors published by Ofqual, to indicate the depth of study and level of demand/complexity involved in successful completion by the learner.